dotnet/Open-XML-SDK/README.md

 | .NET Standard | NuGet                    | .NET Core 1.0 |

 ## How to install the NuGet package?
 The package you want to install is DocumentFormat.OpenXml.

-See https://dotnet.myget.org/gallery/open-xml-sdk
+See https://www.nuget.org/packages/DocumentFormat.OpenXml for the release packages or https://dotnet.myget.org/gallery/open-xml-sdk for the latest build packages.

 The package feed or the package source is specified by the feed URL.
 Depending on your version of Visual Studio, choose the appropriate feed URL from the table below.